LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Using a length variable for many unrelated purposes can make debugging more difficult as you then need to find which effectively different length variable is the issue.

 #### Pure Functions
-Within this rule is a preference for "pure" functions.
+Within this rule is a preference for `pure functions`.
 NASA says these are functions that do not touch global data, avoid storing local state, and do not modify data declared in the calling function indirectly.
+It is basically a function that strictly takes what it is given and will give the same result each time with identical arguments.
-This can be further aided with the use of const and enums.
+This can be aided with the use of const and enums to declare that this is something that won't be modified.
+Const especially should be used on reference types whenever possible.
+This wikipedia article explains a little more (Pure Functions Wikipedia)[https://en.wikipedia.org/wiki/Pure_function]

 ### 7. Check all return values of non-void functions and validate passed in parameters